-To PMI, respect for human rights means safeguarding the rights and dignity of all people affected by our activities and ensuring compliance with both international standards and PMI’s internal policies.
+To PMI, respect for human rights means safeguarding the rights and dignity of all people impacted by our activities and ensuring compliance with both international standards and PMI’s internal policies.

 Achieving our aims